Niilo Yli-Vainio

-Niilo Antti Johannes Yli-Vainio (February 23, 1920 in Alahärmä – November 16, 1981 in Spain) was a Finnish Charismatic leader.
+Niilo Antti Johannes Yli-Vainio (February 23, 1920 in Alahärmä - November 16, 1981 in Spain) was a Finnish Christian Charismatic leader.

+He started preaching after having recovered from a heart condition during the 1950s and rose to fame during the late 1970s.
 Several alleged healing miracles and other spiritual experiences took place at his revival meetings.
 As a result, thousands of Finns converted to Pentecostalism.

-Niilo Yli-Vainio, who started preaching after having recovered from a heart condition during the 1950s, rose to fame during the late 1970s.